User's Guide

 Font Support

 Although OS X has always had decent IPA support, I am assuming that most IPA Palette users will want something better than decent.
 I recommend Doulos SIL or Charis SIL, both high-quality free fonts from SIL International.
 They are the de facto standard IPA fonts, and I have designed IPA Palette with them in mind.
 The SIL font designers have made Doulos/Charis "smart" using OpenType and AAT (Apple Advanced Typography) properties.
 Take as an example the IPA tone symbols U+02E5 through U+02E9.
-While fonts in the Hiragino family can render them, Doulos can form elegant ligatures, as in Figure 4.
+While fonts in the Hiragino family can render them, Doulos can form elegant ligatures:

 Doulos vs Hiragino